anthonyramireztech/Microsoft-Azure-Lab/README.md

 ![Added new users through active directory](https://github.com/anthonyramireztech/Microsoft-Azure-Lab/assets/151958771/718378cb-be59-4bdb-89d2-ab04e22b968d)

 Added new users through powershell using specific commands.
 As you can see i've created three new users with the names Billy, Jose, and Jimmy.
+I have assigned them passwords so they can now be used, I will then add my windows 10 machine to my domain.
 (This process can also be done through the GUI but I wanted to utilize powershell).